Flying Lizard Motorsports

 The Flying Lizard Motorsports group is a motorsport team from Sonoma, California, formed by Seth Neiman in early 2003.
 The team competed in the full American Le Mans Series season, as well as the 24 Hours of Daytona, and the 24 Hours of Le Mans.
 The team went on to win six driver and team championships in the American Le Mans Series, becoming a Porsche factory team and Porsche Motorsport North America's development partner from 2007 to 2012.
 The team helped develop the first- and second-generation 997 GT3 RSR as well as bring it to victory several times in its six-year run in the series.
 The team solely raced Porsche cars from 2004 to 2019, becoming a staple in the Porsche racing community.

 After ten years of ownership, Seth Neiman sold the team during the 2014 offseason to longtime Crew Chief Tommy Sadler, Chief Strategist Thomas Blam, and current Lizard driver Dylan Breen.
 Sadler stepped up to become Technical Director, Blam became Team Manager and Law Program Manager.
 No longer factory-backed or privately funded, the team became a customer racing effort, expanding to a variety of series and manufacturers.

-To date, the team holds ten professional team and driver championship titles as Flying Lizard Motorsport, and four additional team and two driver titles with K-PAX Racing in GT World Challenge America.
+To date, the team holds 14 professional team and driver championship titles as Flying Lizard Motorsport, four additional team and two driver titles managing K-PAX Racing in GT World Challenge America, and one team and one driver title managing TKO Motorsports.

-Racing History
+Racing history

 Beginnings (2004-06)

 The 2004 American Le Mans Series season saw Flying Lizard Motorsports and drivers Darren Law and Johannes van Overbeek finish 2nd in the GT2 team and drivers championship.

 In 2005, the team finished 3rd in the ALMS GT2 Team Championship with drivers Johannes van Overbeek and Jon Fogarty finishing 5th in the GT2 drivers championship.

 In 2006, the team finished 3rd in the GT2 team championship and driver Johannes van Overbeek finished 2nd in the drivers championship while his teammate, Wolf Henzler finished 4th.